dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/materializations/materializations-guide-4-incremental-models.md

 - 🏔️ build the table from the **beginning of time again — a _table materialization_**
   - Simple and solid, if we can afford to do it (in terms of time, compute, and money — which are all directly correlated in a cloud warehouse).
 It’s the easiest and most accurate option.
 - 🤏 find a way to run **just new and updated rows since our previous run — _an_ _incremental materialization_**
   - If we _can’t_ realistically afford to run the whole table — due to complex transformations or big source data, it takes too long — then we want to build incrementally.
-We want to just transform and add the row highlighted in green below, _not_ the previous two that are already in the table, highlighted in yellow.
+We want to just transform and add the row with id 567 below, _not_ the previous two with ids 123 and 456 that are already in the table.

 | order_id | order_status | customer_id | order_item_id | ordered_at | updated_at |
 | -------- | ------------ | ----------- | ------------- | ---------- | ---------- |